-After 30+ years in the New York Collegiate Baseball League, in 2011, the Mohawks joined the newly formed Perfect Game Collegiate Baseball League which combined some of the better summer baseball franchises in the nation and partnered them with Perfect Game USA, the world's utmost leader in scouting and reporting services.
+The Mohawks have been a summer home for college baseball players since 1978.
+They were a member of the Northeastern Collegiate Baseball League from 1978 to 2001 and then it turned into the New York Collegiate Baseball League beginning in 2002.
+In 2011, the Mohawks joined the newly formed Perfect Game Collegiate Baseball League which combined some of the better summer baseball franchises in the nation and partnered them with Perfect Game USA, the world's utmost leader in scouting and reporting services.

-In addition, there have been well over 200 former Mohawks who have signed professional baseball contracts, currently including over including San Francisco Giants phenom Hunter Pence (Texas-Arlington) who played for the Mohawks in 2002, Luke Maile (Kentucky) of the Cincinnati Reds, Matt Gage (Siena) of the New York Mets, Trey Wingenter (Auburn) of the Chicago Cubs, Mark Leiter Jr. (NJIT) of the New York Yankees, Zach Logue (Kentucky) of the Los Angeles Dodgers, Tim Herrin (Indiana) of the Cleveland Guardians, Joe LaSorsa (St. John's) of the Washington Nationals and Andrew Saalfrank (Indiana) of the Arizona Diamondbacks.
-John Nogowski (Florida State), Chandler Shepherd (Kentucky), Cord Phelps (Stanford), Brendan Harris (William and Mary), Logan Darnell (Kentucky), Glen Barker (Saint Rose), Valentino Pascucci (U. Of Oklahoma) and Tim Christman (Siena) were also former Mohawks who played in the big leagues.
+In addition, there have been well over 200 former Mohawks who have signed professional baseball contracts, most notably 4x All-Star and 2x World Series Champion Hunter Pence who played for the Mohawks from Texas-Arlington in 2022.
+Other Major Leaguers include Luke Maile (Kentucky), Matt Gage (Siena), Trey Wingenter (Auburn), Mark Leiter Jr. (NJIT), Zach Logue (Kentucky), Tim Herrin (Indiana), Justin Foscue (Mississippi State), Joe LaSorsa (St. John's), Andrew Saalfrank (Indiana), John Nogowski (Florida State), Chandler Shepherd (Kentucky), Cord Phelps (Stanford), Brendan Harris (William and Mary), Logan Darnell (Kentucky), Glen Barker (Saint Rose), Valentino Pascucci (U. Of Oklahoma) and Tim Christman (Siena).
 In 2019, the Mohawks set a record with 23 former players drafted.
 In 2020 Justin Foscue (Mississippi State) became the first former Mohawk taken in the first round as the Texas Rangers selected him with the 14th overall pick.
-In 2023, Matt Shaw (Maryland) became the Mohawks highest draft pick as the Cubs selected him 13th overall.
+In 2023, Matt Shaw (Maryland) became the Mohawks' highest draft pick as the Cubs selected him 13th overall.
 Currently, the Mohawks have over 70 former players in professional baseball.

-The Mohawks have grown into one of the top places to play summer baseball in America.
+The Mohawks have grown into one of the top places to play summer baseball in America due to both on field talent and the game day atmosphere.
+In 2007, Dave Dittman joined the Mohawks as a minority owner and Vice President.
+He previously owned the Newport Gulls and helped start the Vermont Mountaineers and Plymouth Pilgrims of the New England Collegiate Baseball League.
+Dittman was instrumental in helping double attendance figures in just his first year and helped create a more fan friendly and business friendly environment for the Mohawks organization.
 The players will note that the game atmosphere at Rao Family Stadium at Shuttleworth Park is one of the best in the country and with large enthusiastic crowds and getting the kids involved - after seeing a game, you would see their point.

 The league will continue to have current college stars and future professional players in it.
 Make sure you come out to the ballpark to catch some of the exciting brand of baseball that they have to offer.
 See you at the game!!!